 There is a custodial credit risk related to deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the Authority's deposits may not be returned to it.
-At September 30, 2022, the Authority's carrying amount for deposits was \$3,889,201.
+At September 30, 2023, the Authority's carrying amount for deposits was \$1,737,770.

 The Authority's deposits included in the State of Michigan's equity in common cash are managed by the State Treasurer.
-The State Treasurer's policy requires financial institutions to secure State funds with collateral, to be organized under federal or state law and to maintain an office in Michigan.
+The State Treasurer's policy requires financial institutions to secure State funds with collateral, to be organized under federal or state law, and to maintain an office in Michigan.
 The policy also restricts deposits in a maximum of 50% of each financial institution's net worth.
+All negative balances in the pool are reclassified at year-end as liabilities.
 Additional details on this policy are described in the SOMACFR.

-The carrying amount for deposits included in the State of Michigan's equity in common cash at September 30, 2022 was \$2,265,711.
+The carrying amount for deposits included in the State of Michigan's equity in common cash at September 30, 2023 was \$0.
+The Authority recorded a payable for borrowings of \$12,798,487 to eliminate a negative balance in the Common Cash pool.
+See note 10 for additional information.

-At September 30, 2022, the carrying amount of deposits subject to credit risk was \$1,623,490.
-The deposits were reflected in the banks account at \$1,627,247.
-Of the bank balance, \$707,303 was insured by the Federal Deposit Insurance Corporation and \$919,954 were exposed to custodial credit risk because they were uninsured and uncollateralized.
+At September 30, 2023, the carrying amount of deposits subject to credit risk was \$1,737,770.
+The deposits were reflected in the banks account at \$1,705,255.
+Of the bank balance, \$688,949 was insured by the Federal Deposit Insurance Corporation and \$1,016,306 were exposed to custodial credit risk because they were uninsured and uncollateralized.

-In addition, surety bonds totaling \$1,015,000 were purchased to insure the resident trust funds for the benefit of the patients in compliance with Public Act 368 of 1978, as amended.
-Act 368 requires each nursing home licensee to provide a bond insuring the Department of Community Health, for the benefit of patients, in an amount equal to not less than 1 1⁄4 times the average balance of patient funds held during the previous year.
-The carrying amount for resident funds was \$752,861 at September 30, 2022.
+In addition, surety bonds totaling \$1,000,000 were purchased to insure the resident trust funds for the benefit of the patients in compliance with Public Act 368 of 1978, as amended.
+Act 368 requires each nursing home licensee to provide a bond insuring the Department of Health and Human Services, for the benefit of patients, in an amount equal to not less than 1 /4 times the average balance of patient funds held during the previous year.
+The carrying amount for resident funds was \$813,250 at September 30, 2023.